Falun Gong: Media influence operations

-Ultrasurf, Freegate, the Open Technology Fund, and whistleblower allegations
+A 2024 New York Times investigation alleged that Shen Yun routinely discouraged performers from seeking medical care for injuries and enforced grueling rehearsal and tour schedules through emotional abuse and manipulation.
+They report that Shen Yun recruits underage dancers and musicians to work long hours with little pay.
+Evan Glickman, a percussionist that travelled with Shen Yun for two years, stated that two-thirds of the musicians were students and "That place would not run if they had to pay real musicians, like every other organization in the country does."
+A violinist, Eugene Liu, started working for Shen Yun at 15 and stayed with the group for 2 years, but never made more than $300 a month despite working on over 200 shows.

+Internet circumvention software

 In the early 2000s, Falun Gong adherents in the United States developed Ultrasurf and Freegate, freeware intended to circumvent Chinese government internet censorship.
 According to NPR:

 Adherents of Falun Gong first developed Ultrasurf nearly two decades ago to get around censors in China and elsewhere.
 Early on, Ultrasurf seemed a highly promising tool in aiding activists and journalists to talk securely online.
 It earlier received development money from the State Department and the predecessor agency to USAGM.

 A Berkman Klein Center for Internet and Society report on the circumvention landscape in 2007 found Ultrasurf's performance to be "the best of any tool tested in filtering countries, the only tool to display okay speed for both image heavy and simple, text oriented sites."
 A Wired article described Ultrasurf as "one of the most important free-speech tools on the Internet, used by millions from China to Saudi Arabia."

 Beyond China, Freegate gained popularity among Iranian protesters soon after its Farsi version was introduced in July 2008.
 During the Green Movement protests surrounding the 2009 election, its servers were overwhelmed by Iranian Internet users.

 In 2010, the United States Department of State under the Obama administration offered a $1.5 million grant to the Global Internet Freedom Consortium founded by Falun Gong adherents that developed Ultrasurf and Freegate, drawing opposition from the Chinese government.
 A 2011 Center for a New American Security report recognized the need for the US government to fund high-performing technologies like Ultrasurf and Freegate, despite the stress it might cause on the U.S.-China relationship, but recommended the US government diversify the technologies it funds.